 Legal basis for processing your information

-From 25 May 2018, under applicable Data Protection Law we may only process your Information if we have a “legal basis” (i.e. a legally permitted reason) for doing so.
+Under applicable Data Protection Law we may only process your Information if we have a “legal basis” (i.e. a legally permitted reason) for doing so.
 For the purposes of this Policy, our legal basis for processing your Information is:

 - your consent (for which see below); or